From Kasos we headed to the wild anchorages of Karpathos and Alimia.

 The next day after some morning cloud had fizzled away, we rowed ashore for an explore.
 Alimia is uninhabited but there are a few buildings ashore where German soldiers were stationed in WWII.
 Inside the falling down buildings can be seen cartoons and sketches done by the soldiers along with additions by more recent visitors.

-We followed a rough path between juniper bushes and small pine trees.
+We followed a rough path that led us between juniper bushes and small pine trees.
 The island was very dry and the abundant flowers of Kasos were non-existent here.
-What plant life there was tried to attack us too – scratches from the bushes and after passing through clumps of waving, wheat like grasses we’d end up with sharp, spear like spikes stuck in our shoes and socks.
+What plant life there was tried to attack us too.
+We received scratches from the bushes and after passing through clumps of waving, wheat like grasses we’d subsequently end up with sharp, spear like spikes stuck in our shoes and socks.
 There were no birds and the only goats we saw were two long dead ones in the buildings.
 The only animal life we saw was a Starred Agama lizard sunning itself and the evidence of plenty of spiders from the strands of webs joining the bushes we passed through (but thankfully no actual eight legged beasties).

 We found ourselves high up overlooking more old buildings so followed a wall downwards to find what looked like army barracks and a church in need of some love.
 Further around the bay were more houses so we set off along a shore side track to investigate further.
 There we found a sign of life – someone had lit a candle in the church.
 This church looked in better condition than the first one but the surrounding houses all looked un-lived-in.
 We walked back along the foreshore, hopping and picking our way across the rocks.